geniuswebtools/genius-ksdk/docs/README.md

 ## Why use Genius KSDK?
 This library makes requests to the Keap REST API by using a Personal Access Token or a Service Account Key.
-Using one of these two keys means you don't have to create a Keap Developer account, and use the OAuth2 authentication implementation.
+Using one of these two keys means you don't have to create a Keap Developer account and use the OAuth2 authentication implementation.

 Here's a quick list of the benefits for using this library to access the Keap REST API.